dglazier/chanser/docs/source/masks.rst

 Masking Secondary Neutron Clusters
 **********************************

-At the bottom with title “Masking Secondary Neutrons:”

 When neutrons interact with a detector they can create secondary particles which will be assigned a neutral ID if they produce a hit in the calorimeters.
 These secondary neutrals can be due to either real physical processes, for example pi0 production when the neutrons interact with material in the detector (could be the calorimeters or the FTOF), or these can be due to issues in the reconstruction algorithm which creates two clusters when there should only be a single cluster.
 However, the original neutron hit generally occurs at an earlier time than the hits in the calorimeter associated with these secondaries, whether they occur in the same or subsequent calorimeter layers.